izikeros/izikeros/README.md

-My name is Krystian Safjan and I'm a AI/ML Implementation Manager AT Ernst&Young.
+My name is Krystian Safjan and I'm a AI/ML Implementation Manager at Ernst&Young.
 I love programming and things related to computers and networks.

 ✍️ Sometimes I write on my [blog](http://safjan.com).